-- (1) A student must take \star 6 in a Mathematics course in each year of the program. - (2) A corresponding Honors Mathematics course can be substituted for any Mathematics course listed.
+(2) A student must take at least ★6 in MATH in each Fall/Winter of the program.

+(3) A corresponding Honors Mathematics course can be substituted for any MATH course listed.
 For example, MATH 117 can be substituted for MATH 114.